omahacodeschool/ruby-prompt__number/lib/numbers.md

 # If you have a _String_ `"20"` and want to perform a mathematical operation (like division or multiplication) on it, will it work?
 If yes, why?
 If not, how would you make it work?

 You cannot perform a mathematical operation on "20" because that sequence is not an integer or a float.
 It is a string, and thus is not a number.
 It is a sequence of characters that represents something.
-To make it an integer, you would have to remove the quoation mark, and to make it a float, I would remove the quotation marks and add a decimal point.
+To make it an integer, you would have to remove the quotation marks, and to make it a float, there is a method to_f that converts strings to floats.
+The method would make a string an integer with to_i.
 Then normal mathematical operators would work on it!
 But it would no longer be a string.

 # What is the purpose of the `times` operation?
 Is that the same as `*`?